 Compiling GCHP and creating a run directory are independent steps, and their order doesn’t matter.
-A small exception is the RUNDIR build option, which controls the behaviour of make install; however, this setting can be reconfigured at any time (e.g., after compiling and creating a run directory).
+A small exception is the RUNDIR build option, which controls the behaviour of make install which copies the GCHP executable to the run directory; however, this setting can be reconfigured at any time (e.g., after compiling and creating a run directory).

-Here in the User Guide, we describe compiling GCHP before we describe creating a run directory.
+Here in the User Guide we describe compiling GCHP before we describe creating a run directory.
 This is so that conceptually the instructions have a linear flow.
-The Quickstart Guide uses the opposite ordering to minimize the number of commands.
+The Quickstart Guide, on the other hand, shows how to make a run directory prior to compiling.

 Another resource for GCHP build instructions is our YouTube tutorial.

-There are two steps to building GCHP.
+There are three steps to building GCHP.
 The first is configuring your build, which is done with cmake; the second step is compiling, which is done with make.
+The third step is install, which is also done with make.

-In the first step (build configuration), cmake finds GCHP’s software dependencies on your system, and you can set build options like enabling/disabling components, setting paths to run directories, picking between debug or speed-optimizing compiler flags, etc. The second step (running make) compiles GCHP according your build configuration.
+In the first step (build configuration), cmake finds GCHP’s software dependencies on your system, and you can set build options like enabling/disabling components (such as RRTMG), setting paths to run directories, picking between debug or speed-optimizing compiler flags, etc. The second step (running make) compiles GCHP according your build configuration.
+The third step copies GCHP executable to an appropriate location, such as one or more run directories if you specify them.

 These instructions assume you have loaded a computing environment that satisfies GCHP’s software requirements You can find instructions for building GCHP’s dependencies yourself in the Spack instructions.